basnayak-hub/tcga-data-nf/docs.md

 ## General Advice:

-- The `testPrepare` workflow is the fastest and easiest to use.
+- The `testAnalyze` workflow is the fastest and easiest to use.
 Start from here.
 - The `testDownload` is possibly the longest, although it should be straightforward.
 Beware that this worflow requires downloading a lot of data, which might be a problem on an unstable internet connection.
 -